erikhofer/autodiff/README.md

 # autodiff

-This is a utility Gradle script for generating Liquibase changelogs for your Hibernate JPA projects.
+This is a utility Gradle script for generating Liquibase changelogs for your Spring Boot / Hibernate JPA projects.
 It will

 - Spin up a database Docker container
 - Apply your current database schema